 Both Sling Orange and Sling Blue have exclusive channels.

-Disney and ESPN are only on Sling Orange
+Disney Channel and ESPN are only on Sling Orange

 We think that’s strange because every other TV service (cable, satellite, etc.), will include the same channels from a less expensive plan when you opt for a more expensive plan—you pay for the “premier” plan, you get all the channels in the “basic” plan too.
-We’re not sure why Disney doesn’t play nice with Sling Blue (Disney owns ESPN and Freeform), but you won’t find a cheaper way to watch Phineas and Ferb than with Sling Orange.
+We’re also not sure why Disney doesn’t play nice with Sling Blue (Disney owns ESPN and Freeform).

 NBC and FOX are only on Sling Blue